Telenav/kivakit/documentation/developing/releasing.md

     kivakit-release.sh [kivakit-version]

-#### 1.4 Check the release for publishing

-To ensure that the build will be accepted on Maven Central, run:

-    kivakit-build.sh deploy-local

 This will build all kivakit artifacts from scratch (answer 'y' to the prompt to remove all artifacts), including Javadoc and Lexakai documentation.

 #### 1.5 Committing Final Changes